mydatastory/clinics/_phosdex/README.md

 #### Notes
 See ../archive for supporting design documents related to the development of this story.

-*Current Version Errors*
-- In Ch.
-3, right before the code, it says “we basing…”
-- In Ch.
-5 it says “using the by matching…”

 #### Shiny App
 - [Phosdex Color](https://mydatastory.shinyapps.io/phosdex_story_main_color/)
 - [Phosdex](https://mydatastory.shinyapps.io/phosdex_story_main/)